godatadriven/academy-dbt-at-scale/docs/group4/checklist.md

 ---

-## Step 12 — Prepare your presentation
+## Step 12 - Prepare your presentation

+- [ ] Step complete

 At 16:00 Day 2 you have 10–15 minutes to present.
 Structure:

-1. **What we found** — top 5 evaluator violations by risk level
+1. **What we found** - top 5 evaluator violations by risk level
-2. **What we fixed** — concrete before/after
+2. **What we fixed** - concrete before/after
-3. **What we added** — dbt-expectations tests, contracts, severity review
+3. **What we added** - dbt-expectations tests, contracts, severity review
-4. **CI/CD design** — diagram of your three jobs and what each catches
+4. **CI/CD design** - diagram of your three jobs and what each catches
-5. **Hard requirements** — your final list with rationale
+5. **Hard requirements** - your final list with rationale
-6. **What we'd do next** — honest backlog
+6. **What we'd do next** - honest backlog

 !!! success "Done?"
     You've audited, hardened, and documented the MediaPulse platform to production-ready standards.
 The other groups built features; you built the safety net.
-Neither is more important — the platform needs both.
+Neither is more important - the platform needs both.